quantixed/CellMigration/README.md

 4. Go to Macros>Cell Migration... or Execute `Migrate()` in the Command Window `cmd + j`.

 The dialog asks the user how many conditions (workbooks) are to be loaded and analysed.<br />
-The user is then asked to name the condition prefix, e.g. "Ctrl_".
-Quotes and underscore are required.<br />
+The user is then asked to name the condition prefix, e.g. "Ctrl".<br />
 User picks the Excel workbook and clicks OK on LoadData window.
 Repeat for other conditions.
 Igor will do the rest!

 It will calculate and display the following:

 * Cumulative distance over time
 * Instantaneous velocity over time, histogram of velocities
 * Tracks of all cells for visualisation